 Moreover, according to the poet, people have no time to turn to a beautiful girl and watch how her feet graciously move while she dances.
 Along with that, one doesn’t wait till her mouth can enrich that smile her eyes began.
 Here, the poet touches on an exciting idea.
 When one is about to smile, her eyes reflect the sense of happiness first.
 Then one can see how the emotion gets expressed through her face.
 In the last couplet, the poet remarks that a “poor life”, a metaphorical reference to mental poverty, is that of a person who doesn’t have time to stand and enjoy those things.
 The last couplet acts as a refrain.

 The poem, ‘Leisure’ by Davies was first published in his “Songs Of Joy and Others” in 1911.
-This poem was one of the best poems of Davies.
+This poem was one of the best poems by Davies.
 But, at that time, the poem was not included in the five Georgian Poetry anthologies published between 1912 and 1922 by Edward Marsh.
 Richard J. Stonesifer traces the origin of the poem back to the sonnet by William Wordsworth, ‘The World Is Too Much with Us’.
 In his Critical Biography of Davies (1963), he says,

 But he went to school with Wordsworth’s sonnet “The world is too much with us”, and echoes from that sonnet resound throughout his work as from few other poems.
 Philosophically, no other single poem can be said to form the basis of so much of his poetry.
 The celebrated opening of his wise little poem “Leisure” has its origins here.

 Here is a list of some poems that are similar to the themes and subject matter of ‘Leisure’ by W. H. Davies.

 - A Country Life by Randall Jarrell – This poem depicts the impacts of life, death, and loneliness on one’s life before death finally comes.